seokjoon27/tp/docs/DeveloperGuide.md

 1. User enters the command to add a note for a student.
 2. System validates student exists and note format is correct.
 3. System stores the note.
-4. System displays success message: "Successfully added note under <Student Name>!"
+4. System displays success message

    Use case ends.

 **Extensions:**
 * 2a.
 Note too long (>100 characters).
     * 2a1.
-System shows error message: "Notes should not exceed 100 characters" Use case resumes at step 1.
+System shows error message

+      Use case resumes at step 1.